 Carmustine Side Effects

-Some side effects of carmustine may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for carmustine may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Other dosage forms:

 Along with its needed effects, carmustine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.